-OBJECTIVE VII.6 The County shall continue to provide all other units of local government located within the County, the opportunity to comment on the siting of facilities with countywide significance, including locally unwanted land uses.
-Policy VII.6.1 The County, as part of the development review process, shall review the relationship of any facilities with countywide significance, including locally unwanted land uses, to the existing comprehensive plans of all other units of local governments located within the County.
-OBJECTIVE VII.7 All development shall be located in a manner, which does not diminish the level of service of the County's public facilities less than the level of service standard established within the Comprehensive Plan.
-Policy VII.7.1 In order to coordinate the effective and efficient provision and siting of high density and high intensity developments within the unincorporated area, the County shall endeavor to coordinate facilities planning with the municipality and the School Board.
-OBJECTIVE VII.8 The County shall coordinate with the Suwannee River Basin Nutrient Management Working Group to address solutions to any identified nutrient loading problems with the potential for impacting the water resources of the County.
-Policy VII.8.1 The County shall use the findings of the Suwannee River Basin Nutrient Management Working Group to formulate a strategy to address solutions to identified nutrient loading problems with the potential for impacting the surface and groundwater resources of the County.
-OBJECTIVE VII.9 The County shall establish a technical advisory committee to identify and implement joint planning areas, especially for the purpose of annexation, municipal incorporation, and joint infrastructure service areas.
-Policy VII.9.1 The technical advisory committee shall be comprised of appropriate County staff representatives.
-In addition, the County shall also invite staff representatives from the municipality located within the County to participate as a member of the technical advisory committee.
+OBJECTIVE VII.7 All development shall be located in a manner which does not diminish the level of service of the County's public facilities less than the level of service standard established within the Comprehensive Plan.

+Policy VII.7.1 In order to coordinate the effective and efficient provision and siting of high density and high intensity developments within the unincorporated area, the County shall endeavor to coordinate facilities planning with the municipalities and the School Board.

+OBJECTIVE VII.8 The County shall establish a technical advisory committee to identify and implement joint planning areas, especially for the purpose of annexation, municipal incorporation and joint infrastructure service areas.

+Policy VII.8.1 The technical advisory committee shall be comprised of appropriate County staff representatives.
+In addition, the County shall also invite staff representatives from the municipalities located within the County to participate as members of the technical advisory committee.
 The technical advisory committee shall be responsible for making recommendation to the appropriate local governing bodies concerning annexation, municipal incorporation, joint infrastructure service areas and other related joint planning issues.

+Policy VII.8.2 The County shall use the informal mediation process of the Regional Planning

+Council to resolve annexation issues with the municipalities located within the encourage annexation to meet the criteria for "urban in character" as specified within Chapter 171, Florida Statutes in effect upon the adoption of this

+County.

+Policy VII.8.3 The County shall work with the municipalities located within the County to to prepare an urban services report for annexation when such report is required by Chapter 171, Florida Statutes in effect upon the adoption of this

+Comprehensive Plan.

-Policy VII.9.2 The County shall use the informal mediation process of the Regional Planning Council to resolve annexation issues with the municipality located within the County.
-Policy VII.9.3 The County shall work with the municipality located within the County to encourage annexation to meet the criteria for "urban in character" as specified within Chapter 171, Florida Statutes in effect on January 1, 2003.
-Policy VII.9.4 The County shall work with the municipality located within the County where an urban services report is required by Chapter 171, Florida Statutes in effect on January 1, 2003 for annexation.
-Such report shall address the fiscal issues related to urban services for residents within the Designated Urban Development Areas as designated on the Future Land Use Plan Map of the Comprehensive Plan that are not yet annexed by the municipality to minimize the time that one jurisdiction is providing services to an area for which it is not receiving revenue.
+Policy VII.8.4 The County shall participate with the municipalities located within the County receiving revenue for the provision of such services.

+Comprehensive Plan.
+Such report shall address the fiscal issues related to urban services for residents within the Designated Urban Development Areas as designated on the Future Land Use Plan Map of the Comprehensive Plan to minimize the time that a jurisdiction is providing services to an area and not located within the County for those services provided by the County within municipalities.

-Policy VII.9.5 The County shall coordinate level of service standards with the municipality located within the County for those services provided by the County within municipality.
-Policy VII.9.6 The County shall continue to coordinate with the municipality located within the County as well as the Florida Department of Transportation to maintain level of service standards for shared roadways.
-Policy VII.9.7 The County shall coordinate with the municipality located within the County as well as the Florida Department of Environmental Protection to maintain level of service standards for County recreational facilities within municipality and state recreational facilities within the unincorporated area of the County.
-Policy VII.9.8 The County shall coordinate with the municipality located within the County to resolve planning issues within the Designated Urban Development Area as designated on the Future Land Use Plan Map of the Comprehensive Plan.
-Policy VII.9.9 The County shall coordinate planning efforts with the municipality located within the County for the provision of centralized potable water, sanitary sewer, drainage improvements and recreation facilities within the Designated Urban Development Area as designated on the Future Land Use Plan Map of the Comprehensive Plan.
+Policy VII.8.5 The County shall coordinate level of service standards with the municipalities the County as well as the Florida Department of Transportation to maintain level of service standards for shared roadways.

+Policy VII.8.6 The County shall continue to coordinate with the municipalities located within as well as the Florida Department of Environmental Protection to maintain level of service standards for County recreational facilities within municipalities and state recreational facilities within the unincorporated area of the County.

+Policy VII.8.7 The County shall coordinate with the municipalities located within the County

+Policy VII.8.8 The County shall coordinate with the municipalities located within the County to resolve planning issues within the Designated Urban Development Areas as designated on the Future Land Use Plan Map of the Comprehensive Plan.

+Policy VII.8.9 The County shall coordinate planning efforts with the municipalities located within the County for the provision of centralized potable water, sanitary sewer, drainage improvements and recreation facilities within the Designated Urban Development Areas as designated on the Future Land Use Plan Map of the Comprehensive Plan.